fractalic/mysql-rootpass/README.md

 **defaults.yml**

-  * new_root_password: Set to empty-string by default
+  * mysql_rootpass_new: Set to empty-string by default

 **vars.yml**